Camanachd Association: Recent history

+Competitions

 Newtonmore defeated Lovat by three goals to nil to retain the 2018 Tulloch Homes Camanachd Cup.
 The final which was played at Mossfield Stadium, Oban was Newtonmore's 3rd consecutive victory and their 33rd in total.
 Despite two North teams contesting, the final in Oban attracted a crowd in excess of 2,000 spectators, plus a large additional audience tuning in via live TV, radio and online broadcasts.
 Newtonmore forward Evan Menzies, who scored two goals, won the Albert Smith Medal for Man of the Match.

 The 2018 Artemis Macaulay Cup Final in Oban saw Kinlochshiel defeating Kyles Athletic by three goals to two, with the outcome in doubt until the final whistle.
 Both these finals were broadcast live on BBC2 Scotland.

 Newtonmore defeated Kinlochshiel by two goals to one to retain the Cottages.com MacTavish Cup at Bught Park, Inverness in a match which was broadcast live on BBC ALBA.
 The Glasgow Celtic Society Cup Final was also broadcast live on BBC ALBA and was won by Oban Camanachd who defeated Kyles Athletic by two goals to nil at Taynuilt.

 The Liberty British Aluminium Balliemore Cup Final was held at An Aird, Fort William where Kilmallie triumphed over Glasgow Mid Argyll by three goals to two.

 The Aberdein Considine Sutherland Cup Final was won by Newtonmore, who defeated Kingussie by five goals to two at The Dell, Kingussie.

 Lochside Rovers won the Bullough Cup defeating Kyles Athletic by five goals to two in an encounter played at Strachur.
 Newtonmore defeated Fort William to win the Strathdearn Cup with a four goals to nil victory at the Bught Park, Inverness.

 The Women's Cup Finals Day again took place at The Dell, Kingussie.
 Badenoch & Strathspey won in the Valerie Fraser Camanachd Cup defeating Skye by four goals to one whilst Glenurquhart won the Marine Harvest Challenge Cup by four goals to three against Inverness.
 The Finals Day drew a large crowd.
 The Valerie Fraser Camanachd Cup was broadcast live on BBC ALBA for the first time.

 The Marine Harvest Senior Men's Shinty/Hurling International between Scotland and Ireland at the Bught Park on 20 October was won by Scotland, their fifth consecutive Bught Park victory, to retain the Marine Harvest Quaich.
 The final score was Scotland 1 – 11 (14) and Ireland 1 – 9 (12).
 Scotland's Senior Women played their Shinty/Camogie challenge match against Dublin at the Bught Park prior to the Senior International.
 The final score was Scotland 4 – 1 (13) Dublin 0 – 2 (2).
 Scotland defeated their Irish counterparts to win the Marine Harvest Under 21 Shinty / Hurling International trophy in a match played on 3 November at Abbotstown, the GAA's National Development Centre in Dublin.
 The score was Ireland 2 – 7 (13) Scotland 6 – 7 (25).